 Six Narcissist Types: One of Them Is Extremely Dangerous

-Narcissism and narcissists have recently come into the public eye.
-Many know today that narcissistic people hog the spotlight, mistrust others, and exploit people without feeling bad.
+Most of us know today that narcissists hog the spotlight, mistrust others, and exploit people without feeling bad.

 Six Different Types of Narcissists